Julie Vinter Hansen

 Julie Marie Vinter Hansen (20 July 1890 – 27 July 1960) was a Danish astronomer.
-She is the first woman to be obtain a scientific degree in astronomy in Denmark.
+She was the first woman in Denmark to earn an academic degree in astronomy.

 Life

 Early life

 Vinter Hansen was born in Copenhagen, Denmark.

 Education

-While studying at the University of Copenhagen, she was appointed as acomputer at the University's observatory in 1915.
-She was the first woman to hold an appointment at the University.
+While studying at the University of Copenhagen, she was appointed as a computer at the university's observatory in 1915.
+She was the first woman to hold an appointment at the university.
 She was later appointed observatory assistant and, in 1922, observer.

 Career

 Editor of Nordic Astronomy Review

 She was a very energetic worker, who, along with her normal work of observing and performing mathematical reductions of observations took on the task of editing the Nordisk Astronomisk Tidsskrift (Nordic Astronomy Review).

 International Astronomical Union

 She later became Director of the International Astronomical Union's telegram bureau and Editor of its Circulars.

 Work as Astronomer at University of Copenhagen

 By 1939, Vinter Hansen was the First Astronomer at the Observatory of the University of Copenhagen, widely known for her accurate computation of orbits of minor planets and comets.